peepoStream/peepostream.github.io/docs/Account/Permissions.md

 ### Grant or remove the VIP role from users in your channel

 This permission is used for VIP-related mod actions.
-Without creating any [Mod Action](/rewards/actions) rewards this permission will not be used.

 ### Manage Channel Points custom rewards and their redemptions on your channel

-Used to manage [Channel Point Rewards](https://dashboard.twitch.tv/viewer-rewards/channel-points/rewards) automatically when you create, edit, or delete [TTS](/rewards/tts) or [Mod Action](/rewards/actions) rewards created in our dashboard.
+Used to manage [Channel Point Rewards](https://dashboard.twitch.tv/viewer-rewards/channel-points/rewards) automatically when you create, edit, or delete [TTS](/tts/browser) rewards created in our dashboard.

 ### Get a list of all subscribers to your channel and check if a user is subscribed to your channel